darnocer/blog/content/blog/spirituality.md

 We like to believe we already know it all.
 But the truth is: we don't.

 Stay humble, stay curious— there is always more to learn.
+And that, at least in part, is what spirituality is really about.